Job Search & Career Fair Advice

 - Develop a set of questions ahead of time, prioritized from those that are most important to you to least important in case you run out of time to ask them all.

 - Don't start your conversation with "So do you have any openings?"
 From the employer's perspective that can be a real turn-off.

 - Use direct eye contact and be able to state, in a concise manner, what your goals are.

 - Don't do all the talking.
 Listen and ask focused questions.

 - Always write a thank you letter!
 From the hiring perspective, the interviewees that leave a lasting impression are those that take a few minutes to follow up.

 - If there were aspects of the conversation you had with an employer, make a note of it and bring that up again in your follow up/thank you letter.
 This will help the employer remember you.

 - Find out when you can call again to keep following up.

-Thank you to the following alumni for providing these job search tips!
+Thank you to the following alumni for providing these tips!

 Julie Peterson, Sonjia Mata, Barry Barnes, Andrea Harrison, Niki Elenbaas, Kristi Grenz, Brian Jolin, Janet Craswell, Hilary Wiek, Greg Jones, Scott Engle, Wayne Ledbetter, Clark Ritchie, Zach Goldberg, Patrick Gabrish, Stan Sorensen, Paul Weigel, Jennifer Bohn and Peter Hapeman.